htswe/htswe.github.io/_posts/2024-06-30-notes-team-of-teams.md

 > _The O&I, pushback, success (pg 168)_

 ---
-> Massive leaks are not an inevitable consequence of the current level of information sharing, but even if they were, the benefits vastly outweight the potential costs.
+> Massive leaks are not an inevitable consequence of the current level of information sharing, but even if they were, the benefits vastly outweigh the potential costs.
 The sharing of information within US intelligence community since 9/11 has saved many lives and done far more good than the damage from incidents like the Manning and Snowden leaks has done harm.
 >
 > _What about wikileaks? (pg 171)_

 ---

 #### 9. Forced Exchange

 > One of the most controversial moves was our embedding program, an exchange system we began in late 2003 in which we would take an individual from one team -- say, an Army Special Forces operator -- and assign him to a different part of our force for six months -- a team of SEALs, for example, or a group of analysts.
-Our hope was that, by allowing our operators to see how the war looked from inside other groups, and by building personal relationships, we could build between teams some of the fluency that tradionally exists within teams.
+Our hope was that, by allowing our operators to see how the war looked from inside other groups, and by building personal relationships, we could build between teams some of the fluency that traditionally exists within teams.
 >
 > Predictably, initial resistance was intense.
 "Our teams train in entirely different ways," I was informed.
 >
-> Although it was a "forced" initiative, once the mandate was in place, elite units were naturally incentivized to send their best operators and leaders.
+> Although it was a "forced" initiative, once the mandate was in place, elite units were naturally incentivize to send their best operators and leaders.
 Over time, he would also begin to see some of the positives of the alternative approach.
 As an added bonus, they would see their newfound friend as representative of the entire unit.
 When these operators returned to their home unit, their positive comments on the rival unit would spread, deepening the ties between teams.
 Slowly, we grew the bonds of trust needed for us to overcome our Prisoner's Dilemma.
 >
 > _Walk a mile in an analyst's shoe (pg 177)_

 ---
 > When asking for LNO nominations to fill critical positions, we used two criteria:
 >
 > (1) if it doesn't pain you to give the person up, pick someone else
 >
-> (2) if it is not someone whose voice you'll recognise when they call you at home at 2am, pick someone else.
+> (2) if it is not someone whose voice you'll recognize when they call you at home at 2am, pick someone else.
 >
-> Previously, we might have made decisions based on rank, position, or where people wanted to go in their carrers.
+> Previously, we might have made decisions based on rank, position, or where people wanted to go in their careers.
 But to get this right, _Personal qualities trumped everything else_.
 >
 > _Walk a mile in an analyst's shoe (pg 178)_

 ---

 #### 10. Two essential ingredients

 > Fostering such engagement is more easily said than done.
 Almost every company has posters and slogans urging employees to "work together", but simply telling people to "communicate" is the equivalent of Taylor's telling his workers to "do things faster", and stopping there.
 >
 > It is necessary, we found, to forcibly dismantle the old system and replace it with an entirely new managerial architecture.
 Our new architecture was shared consciousness, and it consisted of two elements.
 >
 > The first was extreme, participatory transparency -- the "system management" of NASA that we mimicked with our O&I forums and our open physical space.
 This allowed all participants to have a holistic awareness equivalent to the contextual awareness of ___purpose___ we already knew at a team level.
 >
 > The second was the creation of strong internal connectivity across teams -- something we achieved with our embedding and liaison programs.
 This mirrored the ___trust___ that enabled our small teams to function.
 >
 > _Decentralized operations with coordinated control (pg 197)_

 ---

 #### 11. Mindset shift for the leader

-> In short, when they can see what's going on, leaders understandbly want to control what's going on.
+> In short, when they can see what's going on, leaders understandably want to control what's going on.
 Empowerment tends to be a tool of last resort.
 We can call this tethering of visibility to control the "Perry Principle".
 >
 > Taylor's contemporary Henri Fayol enumerated the "five functions of management" as "planning, organizing, commanding, coordinating and controlling".
-The last threee become much easier to attend to when you have more information, creeating a cycle of seeking ways to gather and centralize more information in order to push more and more efficient directives to the organization.
+The last three become much easier to attend to when you have more information, creating a cycle of seeking ways to gather and centralize more information in order to push more and more efficient directives to the organization.
 The function of workers is to feed this cycle and await the next commands.
 >
 > Today's managers have access to all kinds of information their employees that they lacked just a few years ago.
 Automated systems at restaurants monitor waiters' movements, tracking every ticket, dish, and drink, searching for patterns that suggest efficacy as well as those correlated to theft.
 All of this enables the habitual centralization of power.
 >
 > _All under the guns of his ships (pg 208)_

 ---